pykira-cpu/py-scripts/readme.md

-# py scripts
+# Python scripting

-Few interesting python scripts for fun and daily-use basis.
+### Games, GUI, Web API and Automation using Python3